-Chris Gollon (1953 – 2017) is an established name in British painting, represented by IAP Fine Art.
+Chris Gollon (1953 – 2017) was a leading British artist, and was represented by IAP Fine Art, which now hold his estate.
 Born in London, he enjoyed many solo museum exhibitions in the UK, museum acquisitions including the British Museum, and public commissions.
 He has exhibited at Art Chicago and also with Yoko Ono, David Bowie and Gavin Turk in ROOT, a crossover exhibition of contemporary music and art created by Thurston Moore of Sonic Youth, at Chisenhale Gallery, London.
 In 2004, he exhibited with Bill Viola, Tracey Emin and Craigie Aitchison in the exhibition Images of Christ for the Third Millennium in St Paul’s Cathedral, London.

 (Photo of Chris Gollon, courtesy cjansenphotography.com)